Sound-Linux-More/bjxa/bjxa.3.rst

 **bjxa_parse_header()** and **bjxa_fread_header()** parse the header of an XA file respectively from memory or from a file.
 On success, the decoder is ready to convert samples.
 A used decoder can parse a new XA header at any time, even in the middle of a conversion.
-The state of the decoder is updated only on success.
+The state of the decoder is updated atomically only on success.

 **bjxa_decode_format()** takes a decoder in a ready state and fills a **bjxa_format_t** structure with information about the XA file.
 This